 There are no orders in the Qur'an to follow any book other than the Qur'an.
-Indeed we have practices such as Salah and Hajj.
+Indeed there are concepts such as Salat and Hajj in the Quran.
 However, this does not justify accepting contradictory teachings to the Qur'an, or taking up an attitude where one does not research the Qur'an directly himself.
-Salah and Hajj are living practices for believers.
 The believer must take the Qur'an as a guide and disregard un-Quranic elements, should any arise.
 Some people make questions such as where in the Qur'an these practices are taught.
 These practices are living practices among us, just as we learn practices such as cooking, driving a car etc. from others.

-"Believers, if you have mindfulness of Allah, He will give you a criterion, and will cleanse you of your sins and forgive you.
-Allah’s favor is indeed immense."
+"Believers, if you have mindfulness of God, He will give you a criterion, and will cleanse you of your sins and forgive you.
+God’s favor is indeed immense."
 (Qur'an 8:29)